23 players who re-signed for former clubs: Alves, Henry, Pogba, Drogba…

 It’s a shame he wasn’t still in charge when United paid £89million to re-sign the midfielder, really.

-Under Jurgen Klopp at Borussia Dortmund, Kagawa was part of the side which claimed back-to-back Bundesliga titles, including a league-cup Double in 2012, leading to a move to Manchester United – coincidentally at the same time Pogba left Old Trafford.
+Under Jurgen Klopp at Borussia Dortmund, Kagawa was part of the side which claimed back-to-back Bundesliga titles, including a league-and-cup double in 2012, leading to a move to Manchester United – coincidentally at the same time Pogba left Old Trafford.